Anna Hughes

-Anna’s work is a quiet journey of introspection investigating manifestations of spirituality within images, objects, materials and architectural spaces.
+Anna Hughes’ work is a quiet journey of introspection investigating manifestations of spirituality with images, objects, materials, and architectural spaces.
+Her practice considers our mystical ties to nature, the cosmos, and the psyche through painting and sculptural installation.

-Her recent work reflects a fascination with the emergence of pattern and codes, and the desire for the everyday potential for transformation.
+Her art also reflects a fascination with the emergence of patterns and codes, and the desire for the everyday potential for transformation—a quiet journey of introspection investigating manifestations of spirituality within images, objects, materials, and architectural spaces.

 Algorithms, 2016